Creditworthiness: What Does it Mean?

 To be in with the best chance of being accepted for credit, your score will likely need to be good to excellent, as the higher your score, the more financially reliable you are to lenders.

-Rather than checking each CRA individually, you can visit Checkmyfile, a website that uses all CRAs to give you one overall score between 0 and 1000, as well as a more detailed report of your credit history.
+Rather than checking each CRA individually, you can visit Checkmyfile, a website that uses all CRAs to give you one overall score between 0 and 1000, as well as a more detailed report of your credit history - more on this below.

 Read more: Credit scoring explained